mochivi/distributed-file-system/docs/architecture.md

 ### Client-Facing Operations (via Coordinator)

 * **File Upload:** A client can request to upload a file.
 The coordinator determines the chunking strategy and assigns data nodes for each chunk.
-The client then uploads the chunks directly to the specified data nodes.
+The client then uploads the chunks directly to the specified data nodes using client pool for connection management.
 * **File Download:** A client can request to download a file.
-The coordinator provides the locations of the file's chunks, which the client can then download from the data nodes using replica selection algorithms.
+The coordinator provides the locations of the file's chunks, which the client can then download from the data nodes using replica selection algorithms and client pool for failover.
+* **File Delete:** A client can request to delete a file.
+The coordinator marks the file as deleted and background garbage collection processes clean up the chunks.
 * **Upload Confirmation:** After successfully uploading all chunks to their respective data nodes, the client must send a confirmation to the coordinator.
 This action commits the file's metadata, making it "officially" part of the filesystem.

 ### Coordinator Functionality